NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Fen Pudding.md

     desc: "  A creature that hits the pudding with a metal or wooden weapon must succeed at a DC 29 Reflex check save or the weapon takes 2d6 acid damage (after dealing damage to the fen pudding as normal).
 Thrown weapons and ammunition take this damage automatically with no save."

   - name: "Split"
-    desc: "  When the fen pudding is hit by an attack that would deal slashing or piercing damage and has 10 or more HP, it splits into two identical puddings, each with half the original's HP.\nOne pudding is in the same space as the original, and the other appears in an adjacent unoccupied space.
+    desc: "  When the fen pudding is hit by an attack that would deal slashing or piercing damage and has 10 or more HP, it splits into two identical puddings, each with half the original's HP.\n\nOne pudding is in the same space as the original, and the other appears in an adjacent unoccupied space.
 If no adjacent space is unoccupied, it automatically pushes creatures and objects out of the way to fill a space (the GM decides if an object or creature is too big or sturdy to push)."

 attacks:
   - name: ""